fdoyle/table_of_contents/README.md

 { //alternate intentbuilder concept

-map of Classes to built-by-hand intents.
-These intents would contain valid data
+map of Classes to (lists of?) built-by-hand intents.

+}